Conservative liberalism: Political stance

 Conservative liberalism is generally a liberal ideology that contrasts with social liberalism.
 Conservative liberalism, along with social liberalism and classical liberalism, is mentioned as the main liberal ideology of European politics.
-It is often used to describe liberalism close to the centre to centre-right of the political spectrum.
-However, there are sometimes conservative liberals who are located on the right-wing political position.
+While there are conservative liberals who are located on the right-wing political position, conservative liberalism is often used to describe liberalism close to the political centre to the centre-right of the political spectrum.

 Social, classical and conservative liberalism

-"Social liberalism" is a combination of economic Keynesianism and cultural liberalism.
-"Classical liberalism" is economic liberalism that partially embraces cultural liberalism.

-"Conservative liberalism" is an ideology that highlights the conservative aspect of liberalism, so it can appear in a somewhat different form depending on the local reality.
+Social liberalism is a combination of economic Keynesianism and cultural liberalism.
+Classical liberalism is economic liberalism that partially embraces cultural liberalism.
+Conservative liberalism is an ideology that highlights the conservative aspect of liberalism, so it can appear in a somewhat different form depending on the local reality.
 Conservative liberalism refers to ideologies that show relatively conservative tendencies within the liberal camp, so it has some relative meaning.
-In the United States, conservative liberals mean de facto classical liberals, but in Europe, "Christian democrats" and "Ordoliberals" can also be included.
-(Christian democracy is a mainstream European conservative ideology, so there are cases where it supports free markets.)
+In the United States, conservative liberals mean de facto classical liberals; in Europe, Christian democrats and ordoliberals can also be included.
+Christian democracy is a mainstream European conservative ideology, so there are cases where it supports free markets, such as Röpke.

 By country

 France

 Alexis de Tocqueville and Adolphe Thiers were representative French conservative liberals.
-They were classified as centre-left liberals (progressive-Orléanists) during the July monarchy alone, but after the 1848 Revolution, the Second Republic entered and they were relegated to conservative liberals.
+They were classified as centre-left liberals (progressive-Orléanists) during the July Monarchy alone; after the French Revolution of 1848, the now French Second Republic entered and they were relegated to conservative liberals.